linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Engineering and Arbitrage in the Financial Markets/PART I RELATIVE VALUE BUILDING BLOCKS/Chapter 5 Options on Prices and Hedge-Based Valuation/Binomial Option Pricing.md

 2) No change.

-3) We compute the premium on the option by taking the average of the future option outcomes weighted by the [[Financial Instruments|risk-neutral probabilities]] of the states, present-valued to today, i.e.
+3) We compute the premium on the option by taking the average of the future option outcomes weighted by the [risk-neutral probabilities](../../../../Financial%20Instruments/Financial%20Instruments.md) of the states, present-valued to today, i.e.
 $$
 C=\frac{1}{1+r}\left[q C_{u p}+(1-q)C_{d n}\right]\mathrm{or}P=\frac{1}{1+r}\left[q P_{u p}+(1-q)P_{d n}\right]
 $$

 4) through 6) No change, but we have to remember about interest paid or earned on borrowing or lending when carrying over the cash position from the previous step.

-5) Let us repeat the standard [[Notes on Basic Options Properties|call and put]] example with a [[Realized Returns|financing cost]] of $10\%$
+5) Let us repeat the standard [call and put](../../../../Course%20Notes/HBR%20Notes/Notes%20on%20Basic%20Options%20Properties.md) example with a [financing cost](../../../Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%203/Realized%20Returns.md) of $10\%$

 Example 2b Call struck at 55, $10\%$ interest rate.
 John Dealer sells a standard call option on the stock struck at $\$55$ At expiry, the call pays the value of the stock (i.e. $S_{u p}$ or $S_{d n}$ ) minus the strike ( ${\cal K}=55\$ ) if the stock ends up at or above. $\$55$ , or nothing if it ends up below. $\$55$ one period from today.
 John's calculations are shown in Figure 5.12.